DAOventures (DVD) Achieves Market Cap of $617,553.53

-DAOventures (CURRENCY:DVD) traded 3% lower against the US dollar during the 1 day period ending at 8:00 AM E.T. on January 4th.
-During the last week, DAOventures has traded down 6.8% against the US dollar.
-DAOventures has a total market cap of $617,553.53 and $4,954.00 worth of DAOventures was traded on exchanges in the last 24 hours.
-One DAOventures coin can currently be purchased for approximately $0.0671 or 0.00000144 BTC on popular cryptocurrency exchanges.
+DAOventures (CURRENCY:DVD) traded down 3% against the dollar during the one day period ending at 8:00 AM ET on January 4th.
+In the last week, DAOventures has traded down 6.8% against the dollar.
+One DAOventures coin can now be bought for $0.0671 or 0.00000144 BTC on popular cryptocurrency exchanges.
+DAOventures has a total market capitalization of $617,553.53 and approximately $4,954.00 worth of DAOventures was traded on exchanges in the last day.

 - Kleros (PNK) traded up 0.5% against the dollar and now trades at $0.12 or 0.00000266 BTC.